cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 #### `SIGN_MODE_EXTENDED`

+As was discussed extensively in [\#6078](https://github.com/cosmos/cosmos-sdk/issues/6078), there is a desire for a human-readable signing encoding, especially for hardware wallets like the [Ledger](https://www.ledger.com) which attempt to display transaction contents to users before signing.
+JSON was an attempt at this but falls short of the ideal.

+`SIGN_MODE_EXTENDED` is intended as a placeholder for a human-readable transaction encoding which will replace Amino JSON, but be even more human-readable possibly based on formatting strings like [MessageFormat](http://userguide.icu-project.org/formatparse/messages).

+In order to ensure that the new human-readable format does not suffer from transaction malleability issues if the conversion is lossy, `SIGN_MODE_EXTENDED` requires that the _human-readable bytes are concatenated with the raw `SignDoc`_ to generate sign bytes.

+Multiple human-readable formats (maybe even localized messages) may be supported by `SIGN_MODE_EXTENDED` when it is implemented.

 ### CLI & REST

 Currently, the REST and CLI handlers encode and decode types and txs via Amino